binaryphile/www.minimak.org/pages/index.md

 - __Can be used at any level:__  You don't have to learn the full 12-key layout; you can stop at any level you're comfortable with.
 If you're on the 4-key or 8-key levels, you're already using the best layout possible for that number of key-swaps.
-(6-key is the second best for that number of keys, but is optimized for learning quickly)
+(6-key is the second best layout for that number of keys, but is optimized for learning quickly)
-- __Is QWERTY-friendly:__  Because of the low number of key changes and the minimal number of finger changes, you're easily able to preserve and switch to your QWERTY typing skills.
+- __Is QWERTY-friendly:__  Because of the low number of key changes and the minimal number of finger changes, you're able to easily preserve and switch to your QWERTY typing skills.

 ![Minimak 8-key Layout]{: style="display:block;margin:7px auto;padding:4px;" }